WebAudio DSP in Web Assembly from Rust

 common = { path = "../common" }

-Building & installing these .wasm
+Building & installing these .wasm files then just involves:

 # build